 - Long-lasting (chronic) health conditions such as chronic pain, chronic kidney disease, chronic liver disease and dementia.

-What should I do if I have lost my appetite?
+What do I do if, I lose my appetite?

 It is particularly important to see your GP as soon as possible if you have any of the following symptoms associated with a persisting lack of appetite: